Graduate Admissions - Technical Communication & Rhetoric

 Admission to one of our graduate programs is based on a holistic assessment of the promise for completing the requirements for the degree and match of the student's interests with the program's strengths.
-Materials reviewed include your writing sample, statement of interest, and letters of recommendation as well as GPA and GRE scores.
-GRE scores neither ensure admission nor automatically disqualify an applicant.
-For a good, general overview to the application process, please read Dr. Angela Eaton's article, which appeared in a recent issue of the journal Technical Communication Quarterly.
+Materials reviewed include your writing sample, statement of interest, and letters of recommendation.
+For a good, general overview to the application process, please read Dr. Angela Eaton's article, which appeared in an issue of the journal Technical Communication.

 The program offers four graduate degrees: Master of Arts in Technical Communication (on-campus and online) and Doctor of Philosophy in Technical Communication and Rhetoric (on-campus and online).
 Application procedures are virtually identical across these four degrees.
 Where there are differences, they will be noted below.

 TCR Graduate Program important deadlines and notes:

 - The TCR Graduate Program Reviews application once a year for Fall admission.

 - Materials must be submitted by January 5th of the application year.